basho/basho_docs/content/riak/kv/3.2.0/using/admin/riak-admin.md

 like to run, which types of diagnostic messages you wish to see, and so on.
 More comprehensive information can be found in the documentation on [inspecting a node][cluster ops inspect node].

+**Note**: This command has been deprecated in KV 3.2.0 onwards and will no longer function.

 ## stat